mdfranz/terraform-provider-aws/examples/waf-regional/README.md

-# ECS with ALB example
+# Region WAF with ALB

-This example shows how to launch an ECS service fronted with Application Load Balancer.
+This example shows how to configure AWS waf for an ALB Endpoint

-The example uses latest CoreOS Stable AMIs.

 To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html